levideutsch/phase-one-final-project/README.md

 ##### Key details:
-This application only shows data from the year 2020.
+This applications hows data from the year 2020.

 ###### Sources:
 * [API: Parent website:] (https://datausa.io/about/api/)